j4mesli/Vue.js-Playground/README.md

 ## My-Planner

 A localized planner created with Vue router that allows for the user to create, modify, delete, and update projects that they wish to document.
 The project also utilizes a filtered navigation bar that allows for the user to display only certain types of projects (ex: only display completed or in progress projects).
+Unfortunately, due to the nature of the project allowing for total user control/administration, the project is not able to be hosted on a remote server.
+However, one can download and run the project themselves to view its full capabilites!

 <strong>NOTE: THIS PROJECT RELIES ON AN FAKE REST API RAN WITH THE Node.js PACKAGE 'json-server'.
 TO INSTANTIATE: </strong>
 ```